 Here we see that while he takes a lot longer to evolve, the rate of fitness increase is steadier, and more linear, and the fitness score continues to increase higher.
 And given 500 generations this shows that a more generalised neural network has evolved that what otherwise develops in NEAT runs.

 [Figure 4: Fitness over generation chart showing slow but steady growth]

+We need the basic research underpinning this approach.

 Experiment 3.

 Here we take a Neural network that has been trained at each of the stuck points specifically though a 100 generations each, and then turn on inter-species mating in order to attempt to mix these genomes together in order to form a neural network that is more generalised fit algorithm.